Emmiechege/Python_Programming-Practice/README.md

 Python is a language that is widely used to build systems and applications It is a high level, general-purpose language, whose design philosophy emphasizes code readability with the use of significant identation.
 It is dynamically typed and garbage-collected.It supports multiple programming paradigms, including structured, object-oriented and functional programming.
+Its often used to build websites and software, automate tasks and analyze data.